 Most time, you need to write a letter to apply for a job.
 Even in the rare cases when employers don’t require a job application letter, writing one will help you highlight your skills and achievements and get the hiring manager’s attention.
 I highlight some important tips below to help you write a good job application letter.

-A job application letter, also known as a cover letter, should be sent or uploaded with your resume when applying for jobs.
+A job application letter should be sent or uploaded with your resume when applying for jobs.
 While your resume offers a history of your work experience and an outline of your skills and accomplishments, the job application letter you send to an employer explains why you are qualified for the position and should be selected for an interview.